KSheeds1/Gym-Rat-Dictionaries/README.md

 Casual or first-time users of the app are able to browse through definitions and categories but, will not be permitted to perform the aforementioned operations.

 **Floating Buttons:**
-The addition of floating buttons (Search and Scroll to the top) were added to enhance both UI and UX.
-On any page where the navigation bar is no longer visible, users can instead use the floating buttons to either search for a definition or, to trigger scroll to the top.
+The addition of floating buttons (scroll to the top, add definition and search) were added to enhance both UI and UX.
+On any page where the navigation bar is no longer visible, users can instead use the floating buttons to either search for a definition, add a definition, or scroll to the top.
 This was implemented primarily for smaller viewports but was added to all viewports to increase user satisfaction towards the app.

 **My Favourites:**
 The my favourites functionality was provided to allow users to save their favourite definitions onto their profile page, alongside their own uploaded definitions.
 Users can add a definition to their 'My Favourites' by clicking on the HEART icon available on each definition panel, further increasing user interaction with the app.

-**Upvoting functionality:**
+**Upvote and downvote functionality:**
-Promotes further user interaction with the app and also gives the user a sense of community, as the upvote functionality displays the amount of 'votes' a definition has gotten from the Gym Rat Dictionaries community.
-The icon to upvote a definition is displayed on each definition panel and a user can simply click it to upvote a definition.
+Promotes further user interaction with the app and also gives the user a sense of community, as the functionality displays the amount of 'upvotes' or 'downvotes' a definition has gotten from the Gym Rat Dictionaries community.
+Both icons to vote on a definition are displayed on each definition panel and a user can simply click it to vote on a definition.

 **Share a definition:**
 The decision to integrate the option to share a definition was twofold, it would help: